elotroalex/chiens/_texts/translation.md

 - {:.sp} The Traveler.

-- {:.pr} Well, hello stone planters, I am a word planter.
-Toussaint Louverture, he was a man ... how would I say?
+- {:.pr} Well, hello stone planters, Me, I'm a word planter.
+Toussaint Louverture, he was a man ... how can I put it?

 - {:.sp} The Good People.